amorist/awesome/README.md

 - [wangdoc/javascript-tutorial](https://github.com/wangdoc/javascript-tutorial) - JavaScript 教程 https://wangdoc.com/javascript
 - [busterc/osx-iso](https://github.com/busterc/osx-iso) -  Create a bootable ISO of OS X / macOS, from the installation app file
 - [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - :zap: From finding text to search and replace, from sorting to beautifying text and more :art:
+- [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
 Includes nearly 300 optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [obihann/archey-osx](https://github.com/obihann/archey-osx) - An archey script clone for OS X
 - [viljoviitanen/setup-simple-pptp-vpn](https://github.com/viljoviitanen/setup-simple-pptp-vpn) - This is a very old repo, and a script that used to work years ago.
 Please find a newer vpn setup.